 c.
 Measures for economic relaunch

-- The Australian Government moved fast in providing financial “comfort” to businesses (specifically SMEs) and the many Australians who lost their jobs in the last 4 months.
+- The Australian Government moved fast in providing financial “comfort” to businesses (specifically SMEs) and the many Australians who lost their jobs in the last 4 months (especially in Melbourne, Victoria).

 - The assistance to individuals includes income support payments, payments to support households and temporary early release of superannuation.